-See also Alyson JK Bailes, "Understanding The Arctic Council: A 'Sub-Regional' Perspective," Journal of Military and Strategic Studies, Vol. 15, Issue 2, 2013: 48, accessed May 31, 2023, at https://ciaotest.cc.columbia.edu/journals/ jomass/v15i2/f_0030237_24448.pdf; Brianna Wodiske, "Preventing the Melting of the Arctic Council: China as a Permanent Observer and What It Means for the Council and the Environment," Loyola of Los Angeles International and Comparative Law Review, Vol. 315, Issue 2, 2014 (November 1, 2014): 320, accessed May 31, 2023, at https://digitalcommons.lmu.edu/ilr/vol36/iss2/5/; Sebastian Knecht, "New Observers Queuing Up: Why the Arctic Council Should Expand-And Expel," Arctic Institute, April 20, 2015; Evan Bloom, "Establishment of the Arctic Council," undated, accessed May 31, 2023, at https://2009-2017.state.gov/e/oes/ocns/opa/arc/ac/ establishmentarcticcouncil/index.htm, which states, "The following paper was authored by Evan Bloom in July 1999 (continued...)
+See also Alyson JK Bailes, "Understanding The Arctic Council: A 'Sub-Regional' Perspective," Journal of Military and Strategic Studies, Vol. 15, Issue 2, 2013: 48, accessed May 31, 2023, at https://ciaotest.cc.columbia.edu/journals/jomass/v15i2/f_0030237_24448.pdf; Brianna Wodiske, "Preventing the Melting of the Arctic Council: China as a Permanent Observer and What It Means for the Council and the Environment," Loyola of Los Angeles International and Comparative Law Review, Vol. 315, Issue 2, 2014 (November 1, 2014): 320, accessed May 31, 2023, at (continued...)

-65 For discussions bearing on this issue, see, for example, Caitlin Doornbos, "Freedom-of-Navigation Ops Will Not Dent Beijing's South China Sea Claims, Experts Say," Stars and Stripes, April 4, 2019; James Holmes, "Are Freedom of Navigation Operations in East Asia Enough?"
+67 For discussions bearing on this issue, see, for example, Caitlin Doornbos, "Freedom-of-Navigation Ops Will Not Dent Beijing's South China Sea Claims, Experts Say," Stars and Stripes, April 4, 2019; James Holmes, "Are Freedom of Navigation Operations in East Asia Enough?"
 National Interest, February 23, 2019; Zack Cooper and Gregory Poling, "America's Freedom of Navigation Operations Are Lost at Sea, Far Wider Measures Are Needed to Challenge Beijing's Maritime Aggression," Foreign Policy, January 8, 2019.
 See also John Grady, "U.S. Indo-Pacific Diplomacy Efforts Hinge On FONOPS, Humanitarian Missions," USNI News, December 4, 2019.

-66 For more on the Arctic Council in general, see CRS Report R41153, Changes in the Arctic: Background and Issues for Congress, coordinated by Ronald O'Rourke.
+68 For more on the Arctic Council in general, see CRS Report R41153, Changes in the Arctic: Background and Issues for Congress, coordinated by Ronald O'Rourke.
 Paragraph 37 of the Arctic Council's rules of procedure states the following: